 Nursing Home Patient Bill of Rights Provided by the South Carolina Omnibus Adult Protection Act

-South Carolina long-term care patients and their families must be given a patient bill of rights by their health care facilitiy.
+South Carolina long-term care patients and their families must be given a patient bill of rights by their health care facility.

-The patient bill of rights as set by the South Carolina Omnibus Adult Protection Act provides that as a resident in a health care facility, the person can expect the following:
+The patient bill of rights, which must be provided at admission to every new resident of a nursing facility, is set forth in the South Carolina Omnibus Adult Protection Act and provides that a resident in a health care facility can expect the following:

 - Nursing home residents have the right to see family members, ombudspersons or other resident advocates, physicians, service providers, and representatives of the state and federal government.